johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnotes-security.md

 Microsoft has released the latest **Microsoft  Edge Stable Channel (Version 131.0.2903.146 and Version 131.0.2903.147)** that incorporates the latest updates of the Chromium project.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+## December 19, 2024

+Microsoft has released the latest **Microsoft  Edge Stable Channel (Version 131.0.2903.112) And Extended Stable Channel (Version 130.0.2849.123)** that incorporates the latest updates of the Chromium project.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## December 12, 2024